Ini Ememobong: Significant certificates

 A Certificate in Environmental and Sustainable Development from the Moscow State Institute of International Relations, Russia.

 A certificate in Governmental Leadership: Politics, Communication and Influence from the Georgia state university, Atlanta, Georgia, USA.

 Work

+In 2020, Ini was appointed as the Commissioner for Information & Strategy in Akwa Ibom State.

 He has held several positions in development and government circles.

 He served as a member of National Working Group NEPAD/APRM, 2007–2009.

-President, National Association of Nigerian Students, 2009–2011, Technical Assistant, MDGS – Presidency (2011–2013).
+President, National Association of Nigerian Students, 2009–2011, technical assistant, MDGS – presidency (2011–2013).

-Special Assistant to the Governor of Akwa Ibom State on Student matters (2013–2015) and subsequently Special Assistant to the Governor on Political Matters (2015–2016).
+Special assistant to the governor of Akwa Ibom State on student matters (2013–2015) and subsequently special assistant to the governor on political matters (2015–2016).

-He is served as the Publicity Secretary of the People's Democratic Party (Nigeria), Akwa Ibom State (2016-2020).
+He served as the publicity secretary of the People's Democratic Party (Nigeria), Akwa Ibom State (2016–2020).

-He is currently the Honourable Commissioner for Information and Strategy, Akwa Ibom State.